Development Tools

 }

-The Feature file created looks like this:
+The basic.feature file created looks like this:

 Feature: basic